popcornman209/ccDevice/server/documentation/!main.md

 ```

 ### importing other modules
-importing modules from the modules folder can be done by doing from modules import <module>
+importing modules from the modules folder can be done by doing from modules import [module] <br />
 thats about it.

 ## using standard.py